 Always ask to see more, do more, and be more involved in patient management.
 Offer your patients exceptional care.
 This will not only delight your patients, but it will be recognized by the residents and staff.

 In addition to patient management, be assertive in your approach to preparing for the match by asking for a letter of recommendation from a senior faculty member or program director.
 Make professional connections early on and maintain them by assisting in cases with faculty that you revere.
-For more about LORs see my other post about getting a perfect letter of recommendation.
+For more about LORs, see my post about getting a perfect letter of recommendation.

-4. Last But Not Least… Be Courteous
+4. Last But Not Least, Be Courteous

 By being prepared, punctual and present, assertive, and courteous, you will be on your way to honoring your surgery clerkship and shelf examination.